DaTodo/Auto-Mediasync/README.md

 # Auto-Mediasync
-To automatically mount and rsync media onto ubuntu server
+To automatically mount and rsync media onto ubuntu server, create a script that is executable and put into /usr/bin

 ```
 #!/bin/bash